Psychology - Genetics - Writing - Publishing - Public Speaking - Law - Advocacy - Programming (R and Python)

-Most courses include essential elements from other disciplines, e.g. Advocacy is completed with cutting edge knowledge in Psychology, essential to every advocate.
+Interdisciplinary: Most courses include essential elements from other disciplines, e.g. Public Speaking is completed with cutting edge knowledge in Psychology.

 Please browse through the list below of all our 1-day or 2-evenings, 5-day and 2-week courses.
 Tailor-made individualised courses are also available, contact us for further information.